wso2/docs-is/en/docs/references/concepts/authorization/intro-oauth2.md

 It decouples authentication from authorization and supports multiple use cases addressing different client types such as server-to-server apps, browser-based apps, mobile/native apps, and consoles/TVs.

-This protocol which replaces the password-sharing anti-pattern and encourages ‘Federated Identity’, is more secure and usable.
+This protocol which replaces the password-sharing anti-pattern and encourages Federated Identity, is more secure and usable.
 When working with the tokens it guarantees API security by relying on Secure Sockets Layer (SSL) that ensures data between the web server and browsers remain private.
 If a user can log in to a single OAuth 2.0 provider then they can log in to other web services without logging in to those web services differently.